 6. Develop a Career As a Music Producer

-This is a broad yet highly important question.
+This is a broad yet critical question.
 We have gathered a few tips to help you further your career in music production.

 - Be persistent – Music Production can so often be a demotivating and lonely slog, but don’t give up easily.
 If you keep facing rejections, keep working on your skills.
 Never stop learning, and never stop practicing – at least then you can say you tried your hardest.